Josiah Parker: Post-war

 In 1786, Parker accepted an officer's commission in the US Navy officer at Portsmouth, Virginia.
 He ran to become a delegate to the 1788 Virginia Convention, since he opposed surrendering Virginia's hard won independence by ratifying the United States Constitution.

 However, after Virginia ratified the new federal constitution, he accepted election to the First United States Congress.
 He also won reelection to the Second and Third Congresses.
 He successfully ran as a Federalist and won election to the Fourth through Sixth United States Congress.
-Declaring it was time to "wipe off the stigma" of slavery that stained America, Parker became the first national legislator in American history to formally introduce an antislavery motion in congress.
+Declaring it was time to "wipe off the stigma" of slavery that stained America, Parker became the first national legislator in American history to formally introduce an antislavery motion in Congress, and was one of seven representatives to vote against the Fugitive Slave Act of 1793.
 Parker then returned home and farmed on his plantation back in Isle of Wight county.

 Death and legacy

 Parker died in 1810, and was buried in the family cemetery on his plantation, "Macclesfield", in Isle of Wight County, Virginia.

-His grandson, Leopold Copeland Parker Cowper, born to his daughter the year after Col Parker died, served several terms representing Isle of Wight county in the Virginia House of Delegates, as well became as lieutenant governor in the Restored Government of Virginia during the American Civil War.
+His grandson, Leopold Copeland Parker Cowper, born to his daughter the year after Col Parker died, served two terms representing Isle of Wight County in the Virginia House of Delegates, and became as lieutenant Governor in the Restored Government of Virginia after the American Civil War.

 The Col. Josiah Parker Family Cemetery was listed on the National Register of Historic Places in 2004.

 A World War II Liberty Ship, SS Josiah Parker, was named in his honor.